IntrospectiveSystems/xGraph/Widgets/3DView/README.md

 Parameters are defined in the module definition and stored in the Par attribute of the Entities this attribute.
-Some are required, while some are optional.
-Below, the Parameters that 3DView expects to be defined.

 Three Pars can be set in the module definition, but they are all optional.
-"Server" : "xGraphPid"  - where xGraphPid should be replaced by the pid of the Server Module.
+- "Server" : "xGraphPid"  - where xGraphPid should be replaced by the pid of the Server Module.
-"Controller": "xGraphPid"  - where xGraphPid should be replaced by the pid of the Module acting as this Modules controller.
+- "Controller": "xGraphPid"  - where xGraphPid should be replaced by the pid of the Module acting as this Modules controller.
-"EvokeView": "xGraphModuleAddress"  - where xGraphModuleAddress should be replaced by the address of the view that should be popped up when evoked.
+- "EvokeView": "xGraphModuleAddress"  - where xGraphModuleAddress should be replaced by the address of the view that should be popped up when evoked.

 An example of how this looks in the module definition of a config.json
 ``` json